manatlan/reqman4/README.md

 - "uv" & (a lot) simpler (less features)
 - use httpx !
 - options are inverted (--i -> -i & (switch) -dev --> --dev)
+- one SWITCH only (may change)
 - scenars(yml/rml) & reqman.conf are yaml/dict only !
-- scenars must have a "RUN:" section (others keys are the global env)
+- scenars must(/can for compat) have a "RUN:" section (others keys are the global env)
 - tests are python statements
 - no more BEGIN/END & .BEGIN/.END
-- no more XML testing
+- no more XML testing (may change)
+- no more junit xml output (may change)

 ## to tests